TomasHubelbauer/markright/readme.md

 ## Inspiration

-MarkRight is inspired by the concept lab notebooks (lab notes), but also by the computer science notebooks we see today.
+MarkRight is inspired by the concept lab notebooks (lab notes), and later by the concept of computer science notebooks we see in data science today.

 ## Limitations

 - MarkRight converts CRLF in file text into LF for easier internal processing
 - MarkRight reserves `?` and `!` at the end of file names for action modifiers
 - MarkRight reserves `_` as a placeholder file name, won't use `_` name verbatim
-- MarkRight can't output `~` and `` ` `` into file names due to MarkRight rules
+- MarkRight can't output `~` and `` ` `` into file names due to MarkDown syntax
+  rules (neither is allowed in a fenced code block info string)
 - MarkRight's only supported way of referencing/pulling external assets is thru the use of scripts (`mv`, `cp`, `curl`, `wget`, whatever other way…)